NativeScript/docs-v7/getting-started/chapter-5.md

 </Page.actionBar>
 ```

 This code defines an [ActionBar](https://docs.nativescript.org/ApiReference/ui/action-bar/ActionBar), which is a UI component that includes various menu items, enclosed in the `<ActionBar.actionItems>` tag.
-The `title` of the ActionBar allows you to show page-specific titles.
+The `title` of the ActionBar lets you show page-specific titles.

 > **NOTE**: On iOS devices, `<ActionItem>`s are placed from left to right in sequence; you can override that (as the code above does) by providing an `ios.position` attribute.